Deep CNN Framework for Audio Event Recognition using Weakly Labeled Web Data: CNN FOR AUDIO EVENTS

+As stated before, we employ logmel spectra as acoustic features for training the network.
+For training the network, we extract logmel features at different FFT scales.
+The sampling rate for all recordings is 44100 Hz.
+Window (FFT) sizes used are 23ms (1024), 46ms (2048), and 92ms (4096).
+The hop size is fixed to 11.5ms (512) for all four window sizes and 128 mel-bands are used to extract mel spectra.

-\textbf{Prediction}: During prediction mel spectra for the test recording at each FFT size is forwarded through the network and then the average output score for each class across all FFT sizes is considered as the final output.
+During training the network is simply trained on all feature variants.
+Essentially, the multiscale feature training serves as a data augmentation method.
+It exposes the network to different frequency representation which leads to better learning.
+During prediction mel spectra for the test recording at each FFT size is forwarded through the network and then the average output score for each class across all FFT sizes is considered as the final output.